Optimizing Animations in SwiftUI

 - Use the

-modifier for implicit animations. - Use
+animationmodifier for implicit animations. - Use

-for explicit animations.
+withAnimationfor explicit animations.

 Implicit Animations With the animation Modifier

 Implicit animations are the default in SwiftUI.
 When a state variable changes, SwiftUI automatically applies animations to all dependent views.
-The animation
+The animation modifier allows you to control the animation type.
+For instance:

 struct ContentView: View {